hashicorp/consul/website/source/docs/agent/http.html.markdown

 To support bounding how stale data is, there is an "X-Consul-LastContact" which is the last time a server was contacted by the leader node in milliseconds.
 The "X-Consul-KnownLeader" also indicates if there is a known leader.
-These can be used to gauage if a stale read should be used.
+These can be used to gauge if a stale read should be used.

 ## KV